Autodesk-Forge/forge-tutorial-postman/ModelDerivative_06/instructions/task-4.md

    ![list viewables](../images/task4_list_model_views_success.png "list viewables")

-   Note that the model has only one Viewable.
+   Notice that the model has only one Viewable.
 (Inventor and Fusion 360 models have only one Viewable.
 Revit models can have multiple Viewables.)
 A script in the **Tests** tab saves the metadata GUID of the Viewable to a variable named `metadata_guid_0`.

 ## Retrieve the Object Tree of Viewable